Icicle is fast. By compiling all queries to efficient C code with unboxed data structures, we can ensure that our queries run efficiently.

 It took about half an hour to write the Icicle, and many iterations to nut out the SQL.

-The thing is though, when we just gave the definitions for the queries we wanted to an engineer who hadn’t been thinking about this problem for the past few years, they took 2 weeks to write the SQL to perform them, and they ran 1000x slower then our naïve Icicle version.
+The thing is though, when we just gave the definitions for the queries we wanted to an engineer who hadn’t been thinking about this problem for the past few years, they took 2 weeks to write the SQL to perform them, and they ran 1000x slower than our naïve Icicle version.

 We generated a small 5gb dataset of simulated supermarket basket data including: